Features

 Details Click to see more

-Optimum heating economy and efficiency, Philips infrared lamps provide an excellent solution for localised heat treatment to provide relief from muscular pain.
+Optimum heating economy and efficiency, Philips infrared lamps and similar brands provide an excellent solution for localised heat treatment to provide relief from muscular pain.

 They can also be used to treat ailments like lumbago, neuralgia and myalgia and colds.
 This form of heat therapy has also been shown to speed the healing of different kinds of injuries, including sports injuries and non-infected wounds, and in many cases to provide rapid and effective pain relief.